 As stated earlier, goalkeepers are crucial because they are the last line of defense in protecting the goal.
 A goalkeeper also plays an essential role in communicating with teammates by getting the ball out of the goal box and back to their teammates.

-Check out my article on the 8 Rules for every Goalie by clicking here and find out much more about the role of a goalkeeper.
+Check out my article about the 8 Rules for every Goalie and find out much more about the role of a goalkeeper.

 The right and left fullbacks take necessary measures to protect the sides of the field and make sure the ball doesn’t get past them.
 They also make important passes to their teammates mostly down the sides of the soccer field.